From Restaurant Patio Dining to Third-Party Delivery Apps: What is Hybrid Dining?

 If you don’t offer delivery already, it’s time to find out which delivery method will be most effective for your restaurant.

 Talk to restaurants in your neighborhood about which third-party apps they use and are happy with.
 You can also do your own research.
-Maybe start with this article about the 5 best third-party delivery apps.
+Maybe start with this article about the 7 best third-party food delivery apps.

 How to Get Started on Your Outdoor Dining Setting